-A Brief History of Why We Celebrate Halloween
+A Brief History Of Why We Celebrate Halloween

 The very name “Halloween” comes from the old European celebration of All Hallows’ Eve, the eve of the Christian feast of All Hallows’ Day (also known as All Saint’s Day).
 During this festival, people celebrated the hallows (meaning saints, not magical objects!).
-People would eve dress up as saints and go door to door reciting songs, and asking for “soul cakes” – the origin of today’s Trick-or-Treating.
+People would even dress up as saints and go door to door reciting songs, and asking for “soul cakes” – the origin of today’s Trick-or-Treating.

 Many other Halloween customs we follow today are also influenced by the ancient Gaelic festival of Samhain.
 Celebrated at the end of October to mark the changing of the seasons and the shortening of days, it involved connecting with the dead.
 People believed that the boundary between this world and the next was especially thin.
-Over time this evolved into a more light-hearted celebration, which travelled across the Atlantic with Irish and Scottish immigrants.
-By the 20th century, it has turned into the costume-wearing, pumpkin-carving, candy-eating holiday we all know and love.
+Over time this evolved into a more light-hearted celebration, which traveled across the Atlantic with Irish and Scottish immigrants.
+By the 20th century, it had turned into the costume-wearing, pumpkin-carving, candy-eating holiday we all know and love.

-Much like Ireland, Scotland has Celtic roots and also had many traditions related to Samhain.
+Much like Ireland, Scotland has Celtic roots and also has many traditions related to Samhain.
 Even after the advent of Christianity, many of these customs remained.
 These include “guising,” where children go from door to door carrying lanterns made out of turnips in costumes for sweets or coins, as well as apple dunking, where you must retrieve an apple from a bucket of water using only your mouth.
 Halloween is such an integral part of Scottish culture that it has become the subject of many poems, most famously ‘Halloween’ by Robert Burns.
 According to him, Halloween is “thought to be a night when witches, devils, and other mischief-making beings are all abroad on their baneful midnight errands”.
 If you plan to visit Scotland this Halloween, make sure to check out Edinburgh’s Royal Mile with its creepy vaults, underground passages, and unsolved mysteries.